AddressFinder/addressfinder-magento/DEVELOPMENT.md

 If you make a mistake and need to start again you can remove docker images and volumes with this command `docker-compose down --rmi all -v`

-### Installing A Product
+5. Install a product

 You will need to install a product in your store to use the checkout and test the AddressFinder plugin

-1. Log in to the magento admin
+a) Log in to the magento admin
-2. Click on Catalog/Products
+b) Click on Catalog/Products
-3. Click Add Product
+c) Click Add Product
-4. Create a new product with the required fields of product name, sku, price and quantity.
+d) Create a new product with the required fields of product name, sku, price and quantity.
 Also make sure stock status is set to 'In Stock'
-5. Click the admin dropdown in the top right corner and select 'customer view'.
+e) Click the admin dropdown in the top right corner and select 'customer view'.
-6. You should be able to search for your new product in the shop and add it to the cart.
+f) You should be able to search for your new product in the shop and add it to the cart.

+6. Install AdressFinder

+Install via composer
+a) Switch to the Magento file system owner.
+It will probably be `su www-data`
+b) `composer require addressfinder/module-magento2`
+c) `bin/magento module:enable AddressFinder_AddressFinder`
+d) `bin/magento setup:upgrade`
+e) `bin/magento cache:flush`

+### Install manually

+a) Checkout the project or download the zip
+b) Create the directory ```AddressFinder/AddressFinder``` in ```app/code```.
+c) Copy the contents into that directory.
+d) `bin/magento module:enable AddressFinder_AddressFinder`
+e) `bin/magento setup:upgrade`
+f) If not in developer mode
+   `bin/magento setup:di:compile`
+   `bin/magento setup:static-content:deploy`
+g) Finally run
+   `bin/magento cache:flush`

+7. Enable the AddressFinder Plugin in the store

+a) Click on Stores/Configuration.
+b) Click on Services and select AddressFinder.
+c) Uncheck the 'Use system value' checkbox and enter any configuration options.
+Save your changes.
+d) Now if you visit your store AddressFinder should be working.
+The country dropdown is set to 'United States' by default, so make sure this is changed to New Zealand or Australia

 ## Seeing your changes inside your Magento Test store